 Gay and lesbian people discover that they are attracted to people of the same sex, just as heterosexuals discover that they are attracted to people of the opposite sex.
 The attraction appears to be the result of biologic and environmental influences and is not a matter of choice.
 Therefore, the popular term “sexual preference” makes little sense in matters of sexual orientation, whether the orientation is heterosexual, homosexual, or bisexual.

 For some heterosexuals and homosexuals, frequent sexual activity with different partners is a common practice throughout life.
 In Western cultures, this behavior has become more acceptable.
 However, having many sex partners is linked to the transmission of certain diseases (such as HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more , herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more , hepatitis Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
-Hepatitis can be Acute (short-lived) read more , syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+Hepatitis can be Acute (short-lived) read more , syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more , gonorrhea, Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more and human papillomavirus, which causes cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
-Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual intercourse... read more ) and may also signify difficulty in forming meaningful, lasting intimate relationships.
+It... read more , gonorrhea, Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more and human papillomavirus, which causes cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more ) and may also signify difficulty in forming meaningful, lasting intimate relationships.

 In the United States, most people engage in sexual activity before they are married or while they are not married.
 This behavior is part of the trend toward more sexual freedom in developed countries.
 However, most cultures discourage married people from engaging in sex with someone other than their spouse.
 This behavior occurs frequently despite social disapproval.
-One objective problem that results is the possible spread of sexually transmitted diseases Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more to unsuspecting spouses or sex partners.
+One objective problem that results is the possible spread of sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more to unsuspecting spouses or sex partners.